 *Levi Jenkins Coppin was born on this date in 1848.
 He was a Black minister and editor.

 From Fredericktown, Maryland, he was the son of John Coppin and Jane Lily.
-His mother, a free Black woman taught him to read and write, which was illegal at the time.
+His mother, a free Black woman, taught him to read and write, which was illegal then.
 After the American Civil War, his mother became the first teacher at a school for Black children in Fredericktown; Levi Coppin taught there too.
 At age 17, he began to study scriptures and became motivated to seek higher education.

-He moved to Wilmington, DE where he first voted at twenty, joined Bethel AME church, and married Martha Grinnage; a schoolteacher.
-Their only child died nine months after birth and Grinnage died eighteen days later.
+He moved to Wilmington, DE, where he first voted at twenty, joined Bethel AME church, and married Martha Grinnage, a schoolteacher.
+Their only child died nine months after birth, and Grinnage died eighteen days later.
 After moving to Philadelphia, Coppin became a minister at Bethel AME church in 1877.
-By 1879, he was placed in charge of the cities Mission; a circuit of smaller missions operated by the AME church.
+By 1879, he was in charge of the city's Mission, a circuit of smaller missions operated by the AME church.
 In 1881, he was transferred to become pastor of the Baltimore Bethel AME Church.

-By the turn of the century, Coppin served in Delaware and for eight years he edited the AME Church Review.
-In 1900 he was elected as an AME Bishop and in 1902 he and his second wife Fanny Jackson went to Africa to do mission work.
-Upon returning to America he served as a bishop in South Carolina and Alabama.
+By the turn of the century, Coppin served in Delaware, and for eight years, he edited the AME Church Review.
+In 1900 he was elected as an AME Bishop, and in 1902 he and his second wife, Fanny Jackson, went to Africa to do mission work.
+Returning to America, he served as a bishop in South Carolina and Alabama.
 Coppin was married three times; his third wife was physician Mellissa E. Thompson.
 Levi Coppin died on June 25, 1924, in Philadelphia, PA.